mclaffey/claffey_matlab/Object Tracking README.md

 # ffmpeg

-This depends on an external program called ffmpeg to explore a video into individual images to analyze.
+This depends on an external program called ffmpeg to export a video into individual images to analyze.
 Installing and using ffmpeg is a process in it's own right that I won't go into, there's stuff on the web for that.